-- 1. Do one of the following: - Windows: Start > Programs > Harmony 16.0 Advanced > Harmony Advanced - macOS: Applications > Toon Boom Harmony 16.0 Advanced Network > Harmony Advanced - GNU/Linux: Applications > Toon Boom Harmony 16.0 Advanced > Harmony Advanced
+- 1. Depending on your operating system, do one of the following: - Windows: Do one of the following: - On the desktop, double-click | Harmony Advanced - Open the Start menu and, in the list of programs, select Harmony 17 Advanced > Harmony Advanced. - macOS: In Finder, proceed to Applications > Toon Boom Harmony 17 Advanced and double-click Harmony Advanced. - GNU/Linux: In the GNOME top menu, select Applications > Harmony 17 Advanced > Harmony Advanced.

 The Harmony Advanced application launches and displays a splash screen.
-After the splash screen, the log-in dialog box appears-see Connecting to the Database in Harmony Server on page 58.
+After the splash screen, the log-in dialog box appears-see Connecting to the Database in Harmony Server on page 61.